-I Wasn’t Driving Uber When I Got Arrested
+I Wasn’t Driving Uber When I Got Arrested in Los Angeles

 Most Lyft and Uber drivers are utilizing a personal vehicle while they are at work.
 The risk is that Uber and Lyft require drivers to place the company insignia on their personal vehicle, leading to potentially dangerous confusion.